hancockki/LetsEatCookies/README.md

 - **base_ingredients**, which is a dictionary mapping the base ingredient to the quantity.
 For instance, {"butter":"0.5 cup", "all purpose flour":"2 cups"} could be the attribute.
 The quantity is determined probabilistically based on the overall list of BaseIngredient objects, such that the more times a certain quantity is seen across all recipes, the more likely it is we pick that quantity.
 - **add_ins**, which is a dictionary mapping the add in to the quantity.
 For instance, {"chocolate chips":"0.5 cup", "vanilla":"2 teaspoons"} could be the attribute.
 The quantity is determined probabilistically based on the overall list of AddIn objects, such that the more times a certain quantity is seen across all recipes, the more likely it is we pick that quantity.

+### Functions Outside of Classes
+- **fitnessFunction**, which returns the fitness of our recipe, based on the similarity between our ingredients.
+To calculate fitness, we first use combinations to get all the combinations of two add-ins.
+Then, we compute the similarity between them, if possible, and add it to the total fitness.
+If it's not possible, we subtract 1 from the total number of combinations and add 0 to total fitness.
+Then, we divide total fitness by the number of combinations we were able to calculate the similarity of.
+This becomes our fitness.
+- **addIngredient**, which returns a single AddIn object to be added to a new recipe that pairs within .55 of an existing addIn ingredient.
+The keys are new ingredient names from the .npy files, and the values are the quantities pulled from the AddIn ingredient it was paired from.
+- **replaceIngredient**, which returns an AddInn object to replace a random ingredient in a recipe with an ingredient that pairs well with another ingredient in the recipe.

 ## generate_cookies.py
 There are no classes within generate_cookies.py, but it contains the following functions: